Campus Improvement Plan

 Strategy 1: Counselors will meet monthly with the Assistant Principals to develop a plan for those students at risk of dropping out of school.

-Strategy's Expected Result/Impact: Increase the number of students on track to graduate on time.
+Strategy's Expected Result/Impact: Increase the number of students that graduate with their cohort.

 Goal 3: Safe Schools